Docker

 - Other containers that are lightweight and used only by one person (e.g., the

-container) can be built on the fly usingdocker compose
+infracontainer) can be built on the fly usingdocker compose/docker build.

 Thin client